stylify/web/content/blog/styling-react-app-stylify-vs-styled-components.md

 .sc-bdVaJa {} .knKEua{color:blue;font-weight:bold;}
 ```

-[Stylify](https://stylifycss.com/) on the other hand takes file content and generates CSS for each matched selector.
+<nuxt-link to="/">Stylify</nuxt-link> on the other hand takes file content and generates CSS for each matched selector.
 Each selector is by default a utility and is generated only once.

-The [syntax](https://stylifycss.com/docs/stylify/compiler/#syntax) is by default native CSS `property:value`.
-Also, when writing values, you can use `_` (underscore) instead of space and `^` (a hat) for a quote.
+The <nuxt-link to="/docs/stylify/compiler/#syntax">syntax</nuxt-link>is by default native CSS `property:value`.
+Also, when writing values, you can use `_` (underscore) instead of space and `^` for a quote.
 It is similar to Tailwind, but without having to learn and remember the custom selectors and shortcuts.
 If you know CSS you already know the Stylify CSS selectors.
-In case you need want shorter or custom selectors, you can [add your own macros](https://stylifycss.com/docs/stylify/compiler#macros).
+In case you need want shorter or custom selectors, you can <nuxt-link to="/docs/stylify/compiler#macros">add your own macros</nuxt-link>.

 The selectors can be written right away without defining a component.
 ```jsx